Real Estate Strategies in Investing: McKnight 500+ Properties

 McKnight says his vision for financial freedom is.

 I think for me the vision was financial freedom which is working when you want, how you want, when you want and with whom you want and that was always the dream.
-I don’t think financial freedom is getting on the golf course every day or if that’s what you want to do good luck to you but for me, it was still contributing, being productive, adding value, helping people but also being around for my kids.
-Particularly while they’re young and giving them a lifestyle which I like to say was my, I want my special growing up to be their normal so I’m trying to lift the bar a little bit without spoiling them.
-I mean my eldest daughter wants a pony and my wife and I have decided against that and trying to encourage her to be a bit more responsible.
+I don’t think financial freedom is getting on the golf course every day or if that’s what you want to do good luck to you but for me; it was still contributing, being productive, adding value, helping people but also being around for my kids.
+Particularly while they’re young and giving them a lifestyle which I like to say was my, I want my special growing up to be their normal so I’m trying to lift the bar a little without spoiling them.
+I mean my eldest daughter wants a pony and my wife and I have decided against that and trying to encourage her to be more responsible.

 Thanks to the wealth generated by his hundreds of investment properties, McKnight focuses on giving his children the best childhood he can.

-So we’re not giving the kids absolutely everything they want but we are trying to give them an experience in life that we didn’t have.
+So we’re not giving the kids absolutely everything they want, but we are trying to give them an experience in life that we didn’t have.
 My wife and I didn’t have as kids and hence that’s why we’re in the United States for a year.
-We moved over here, we bought a house here, the kids are going to school here and it’s a great life experience.
+We moved over here; we bought a house here; the kids are going to school here and it’s a great life experience.
 It’s the sort of experience where when I was a kid we got into a caravan and went to a caravan park.
 My kids get on an aeroplane and live in America for a year and I give thanks to God for that and it’s also what real estate has done over the years to create the wealth to allow us to do it.

-They’re a novelty because of their Aussie accents but they’re finding freedoms here in the U.S. that they don’t get in Australia because they go to an all-girls school in Australia whereas here they go to a co-ed school and life over here is a little more relaxed than the structure in Australia.
+They’re a novelty because of their Aussie accents but they’re finding freedoms here in the U.S. that they don’t get in Australia because they go to an all-girls school in Australia whereas here they go to a Co-Ed School and life over here is a little more relaxed than the structure in Australia.
 So they’ve settled in well, that said they miss our pets at home and their friends at home so they’re also looking forward to coming home in a couple of months when our 1-year adventure comes to an end.

 McKnight attributes his impressive success as a property investor to his combined skills in accounting and business.

 How would I describe myself as a property investor?
 I would say that what I’ve tried to do is bring the logic and reasoning that you receive as an accountant, a professionally trained accountant into the world of investing.
 So some investors are speculative in the way they go about selecting areas and real estate and their profit expectations.
-I think other investors are strategic which means that there is some logic and some reasoning and some basis behind what they do.
+I think other investors are strategic, which means that there is some logic and some reasoning and some basis of what they do.
 So I would count myself as a professional property investor who uses business principles and accounting reasoning to justify the investments that I’ve bought and the strategy that is adapted to unearth the maximum profit possible.

 McKnight grew up in the Australia of kids without helmets, where the streetlights were your call home and there was no such thing as an iPhone.
 He recalls this time as his happiest years, and so strives hard to give his children an even better childhood.